vorcigernix/reactiveconf-sapper-workshop/README.md

 Working repository for ReactiveConf 2019 workshop.
 Our goal is to build a website for fictional café with [Svelte][svelte], [Sapper][sapper], and [Prismic][prismic] as headless CMS.

 The result can be deployed to [ZEIT][zeit].
-You must install Now globally and set Google Analytics ID via `now secrets add tracking-id "UA-47222000-0"`.
+You must install Now globally and set Google Analytics ID via `now secrets add tracking-id "UA-NNXXXXXX-X"`.

 ## Prerequisites